Meri Saheli Meri Bhabi

 Meri Saheli Meri Bhabi is a Pakistani drama soap that first aired on Geo Tv on 6 July 2016 (first day of Eid).
 It is produced by Babar Javed.
-It is on air every Monday to Friday at 7:30pm only on Geo Tv.The last episode aired on 24 May.
-The total number of Episodes was 231.
-The show also re-run on Geo Kahani under the title of Bhabi Saath Nibhana.
+It aired from Monday to Friday at 7:30pm.The last episode aired on 24 May 2017.
+The total number of episodes was 231.
+The show also re-run on Geo Kahani under the title Bhabi Saath Nibhana.